 Be grateful for what you have; quit complaining about what you don’t.
 It’s really a matter of attention.
 We tend to give attention to bad things.
 Many people shine stadium lights on their problems, and flashlights on their blessings.

 You should do the opposite – be thankful everyday for all that happens to you.
-We recently wrote an article about 12 John Bramblitt].
-Here is a young man that lost his sight, but didn’t let it conquer him.
-He became a painter.
-In his adversity, he found his gift.
+We recently wrote an article John Bramblitt, a young man who lost his sight, but didn’t let it conquer him.
+He became a painter!
+In John’s adversity, he found his gift.

 The most precious thing in the world